 His presence disrupted the course of the conference.
 When it was his turn to have his say the site warden pretended that he did not know about the large amounts of fossil material Edinger took away.

-The presence of Willis was compromising for several reasons:
+The presence of Willis was compromising for two main reasons:

 - Up until now, one of us (W.v.d.B) had informed SNH in confidence about the plunder activities of Edinger with the support of the site warden.
 By inviting the site warden to a meeting discussing the plunder, our confidential position was compromised.
-This had unpleasant consequences for us.
-Later, the site warden would go on to tell the farmers to keep us away from the area, which limited our access to another fossil site in the neighbourhood.
+This had unpleasant consequences for us; in the future, the site warden would go on to tell the farmers to keep us away from the area, which limited our access to another fossil site in the neighbourhood.

 This showed that SNH was still not taking the plunder seriously, which called for a drastic move.
 When it was the turn of W.v.d.B to give his say, it was explained to those present what had really happened at Birk Knowes, including our warnings that were ignored by SNH.
 Most of those present had been unaware of this, so they were surprised.
 The representative of the land owner even called SNH “lax“.